amonell/Spatial_Plant_Pathogen_Atlas/README.md

 ## Download

 The data needed to reproduce our results is available for download [here](http://neomorph.salk.edu/download/Nobori_etal_merfish).
 To reproduce the main figures, the following files in the `data` directory are needed.
+To get the segmentation files, prior to this pipeline we ran Baysor on the transcript output files from the MERSCOPE with the following command:

 > [!IMPORTANT]
 > A script to download the processed data is included [here](download.ipynb).